 “They who pierced Him” may refer to the nation Israel.
 Israel will finally see their Messiah come.
 Israel is in a state of apostasy today (Romans 11:7).
 What they deny today, they will accept in that day.
-Jesus will restore the nation Israel to Himself at this time and establish His universal rule over earth as King Jesus, King of the World.
-It is amazing that the people of His birth reject Him today.
+Jesus will restore the nation Israel to Himself at this time and establish His universal rule over the earth as King Jesus, King of the World.
+Amazingly, the people of His birth reject Him today.

 “And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication; then they will look on Me whom they pierced.
 Yes, they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn” (Zechariah 12:10).

 And all the tribes of the earth will mourn because of Him.

 The word “mourn” means to bewail as a token of grief.
 “All the tribes of the earth” will beat their breasts in grief for Jesus.
 Imagine all the nations of the earth wailing because of Jesus’ death on the cross!